Secure Passwords

 HashiCorp Vault setup Copied

-The HashiCorp Vault integration allows the Gateway to fetch passwords from the Vault when it validates its setup.
-To make authenticated requests for secrets held in the Vault, the Gateway needs to obtain a Vault token, which it can obtain in any of the following ways:
+To make authenticated requests for secrets held in the Vault, the Gateway needs to obtain a Vault token.
+This can be obtained through any of the following ways:

 HashiCorp Vault